axxxxx08/WGBS/README.md

 snakemake -s workflow/Snakefile -c cores
 ```
 **Notes:**
-- Check the cpu numbers of your server, and choose proper cores and threads when running snakemake, the threads could be changed manually in the config file
+- Check the number of CPUs on your server, and choose appropriate cores and threads when running Snakemake.
+The threads can be manually adjusted in the config file.
-- Choose proper parameters of each step, it can be manually changed in files in
+- Choose proper parameters for each step; these can be manually changed in the `.smk` files within the `workflow/rules` directory.
+- Verify the config file to ensure the correct paths of output directory, sample file, and reference genome are specified.